Meet the Team

 Deputy Director, NTU-University Scholars Programme

-Associate Professor, School of Art, Design & Media
+Associate Professor, School of Art, Design and Media

 Dr Rebecca Nichols